 - Foreclosure, Deed in Lieu, Short Sale Paperwork if applicable

 - Copy of drivers license and social security card

-- Make sure that all credit disputes are retracted on non medical collections that has an aggregate total balance of $1,000:
+Make sure that all credit disputes are retracted on non-medical collections with an aggregate total balance of $1,000:

 - Letters of Explanations for derogatory credit, credit inquiries, late payments, collection accounts, gaps in employment, and other potential questions a mortgage underwriter may have

 - Mortgage processors orders title insurance

 - Will clear all mortgage conditions after the mortgage underwriter issues a conditional loan approval